facebookresearch/minihack/README.md

 An [RLlib](https://github.com/ray-project/ray#rllib-quick-start) agent is provided in `minihack.agent.rllib`, with a similar model to the torchbeast agent.
-This can be used to try out a variety of different RL algorithms - several examples are provided.
-To install and train this agent use the following
+This can be used to try out a variety of different RL algorithms.
+To install and train an RLlib agent, use the following
 commands:
 ```bash
 pip install ".[rllib]"
 python -m minihack.agent.rllib.train algo=dqn
 ```

-More information on the RLlib agents can be found in [here](./docs/agents/rllib.md).
+More information on running RLlib agents can be found [here](./docs/agents/rllib.md).

 ### Unsupervised Environment Design

 MiniHack also enables research in *Unsupervised Environment Design*, whereby an adaptive task distribution is learned during training by dynamically adjusting free parameters of the task MDP.
-Check out the [`ucl-dark/paired`](https://github.com/ucl-dark/paired) repository for replicating the examples in the paper.
+Check out the [`ucl-dark/paired`](https://github.com/ucl-dark/paired) repository for replicating the examples from the paper using the [PAIRED](https://arxiv.org/abs/2012.02096)

 # Contributions and Maintenance